AdobeDocs/data-collection-apis/src/pages/endpoints/media/ads.md

 ## `adBreakStart`

 The `adBreakStart` endpoint indicates the start of a sequence of ads.
 Adobe recommends setting both ad break and ad events, even when a single advertisement is shown.
 If an ad break triggers but an ad does not, this scenario can point to possible issues loading advertisements.
+See [Media Edge API implementation examples](../../getting-started/media-edge-examples.md) for more examples calling this endpoint.

 **`POST https://edge.adobedc.net/ee/va/v1/adBreakStart?configId={datastreamID}`**